- at Agile Alliance on

-Generic syntax for managing design tokens and arbitrary patterns in a format that encourages maintenance and automation.
+Custom syntax for managing design tokens and arbitrary patterns in a format that encourages maintenance and automation.

-Manage timing, easing, transitions and animations – with built-in shortcuts for common patterns.
+Manage timing, easing, transitions, and animations – with built-in shortcuts for common patterns.

 Manage your color palettes in one place, and access them from anywhere with optional accessibility guidance from the WCAG.